atitus/STLinATL/README.md

 ## Google Colaboratory

-To run notebooks, you will need a Google account.
+To run notebooks via Colaboratory, you will need a Google account.
 You may need to install the Google Colaboratory (colab) app as shown below.

 ![](install-colab.gif)